Gaza War (2008–2009): Israel

 The day before the beginning of the offensive on 27 December the IDF pulled troops back from the border and used its radio channels to broadcast talk of a "lull" to achieve a disinformation coup to lure Hamas fighters out of hiding.

 A broadcaster in Islamic Jihad's Voice of Jerusalem radio station in Gaza City reported that IDF have been breaking into his station signal "least once an hour" during conflict intensification to broadcast messages to Gaza's population that their problems were due to Hamas.
 The Israelis also dropped leaflets with similar messages and contact info to report about the whereabouts of militant leaders and weapons caches.
 The leaflets also said, "The Israeli army will respond if the rocket fire continues."
 In war zones, leaflets warned local residents that they had to flee.
 It also warned residents that their homes would be targeted if they were located in an area of possible target.
 Dr. Yaniv Levitan of the University of Haifa said that the aim of the flyers was not to demoralize the civil population, but to implant recognition in hearts and minds that Hamas has failed, that there is an option of choosing another path.

 IDF spokespersons often reported that scores of demoralized Hamas fighters had been observed deserting.
 According to Ephraim Kam, deputy head of the Institute of National Security Studies at Tel Aviv University, the claim could not be confirmed but it strengthened the Israeli population's will to continue and undermined the confidence of Hamas in Gaza.

 There was a mistrust of phone calls warning messages to people that they have "just minutes to evacuate before they bomb the house".
 According to a human rights lawyer at the Palestinian Center for Human Rights (PCHR), despite the hundreds of phone calls to families warning their house is about to be blown up, only 37 were destroyed, presumably as of 3 January date.

-Controversies regarding tactics

-Both Israel and Hamas were accused of using controversial military tactics during the 2008–2009 Gaza War.